Want a thousand dollars? You’ll have to spend money to get that money.

 Almost every realtor will tell you to paint every room before selling to give the house a fresh and clean look.
 But it will need more than a single coat of white.

-As market trends continue, more people are looking for a pop of color.
-Neutral colors like beige, light grey with a pop of sage green or pastel yellow as accent walls are appealing.
+As market trends continue, more people seek a pop of colour.
+Neutral colours like beige and light grey with a pop of sage green or pastel yellow as accent walls are appealing.
 It is a refreshing take on boring white walls.

-It will give you ideas on how to revamp your bathroom and kitchen, as well.
-Simple changes like new cabinet doors, a new shower curtain or tiles can raise your home’s face value.
+It will also give you ideas on how to revamp your bathroom and kitchen.
+Simple changes like new cabinet doors, shower curtains or tiles can raise your home’s face value.
 These renovations are worth the investment.

 Property That Has Value

 Getting money back from your home renovation is easy with some hard work.
-If you are willing to put in the time and investment to make these home renovations you will see the return come time to sell.
+If you are willing to invest time and investment in these home renovations, you will see the return come time to sell.

 Find more renovation ideas here!